ludovicmoncla/knowledge-graph-anomaly-detection/README.md

-Each run is saved under `seed_<seed>/`. `summary_by_seed.csv` contains every raw result, `summary_aggregate.csv` reports per-snapshot means, sample standard deviations, and Student 95% confidence intervals, and `overall_aggregate.csv` summarizes the per-seed averages across snapshots.
+Each run is saved under `seed_<seed>/`. `summary_by_seed.csv` contains every raw result, `summary_aggregate.csv` reports per-snapshot means, sample standard deviations, and Student 95% confidence intervals, and `overall_aggregate.csv` summarizes the per-seed averages across snapshots. `elapsed_seconds` records the complete wall-clock duration of each run and is aggregated like the evaluation metrics.
 AUPRC treats anomalies as the positive class and uses the negative plausibility score as the anomaly score.

 ## Reproducibility note